Koh Phangan Full Moon Party

 • 💊 Don’t accept drugs

-Drugs (except for cannabis which is a bit of a grey area right now) are illegal in Thailand.
+Drugs (except for cannabis) are illegal in Thailand.
 And, as the party hotspot of the country, the Full Moon Party is a great place to catch people out.

 Undercover police are known to frequent Haad Rin and arrest tourists trying to buy drugs.
 If you’ve ever seen Banged Up Abroad, you’ll know a Thai jail is not somewhere you want to end up!